 The processing charge may be discounted by 50% where an applicant provides information and supporting documentation demonstrating that they are suffering financial hardship or where they can demonstrate the information is of special benefit to the public generally.

-The Scientific Committee may also seek an advance deposit of up to 50% of the estimated processing charge.
-An advance deposit may be sought, for example, where a large volume of information is sought and/or significant resources are required to process an application.
-You will have at least four weeks in which to pay the advance deposit and the period within which the application is required to be decided stops running until the advance deposit is received by the Committee.
+An advance deposit of up to 50% of the estimated processing charge may be sought, for example, where a large volume of information is sought and/or significant resources are required to process an application.
+You will have at least four weeks in which to pay the advance deposit and the period within which the application is required to be decided stops running until the advance deposit is received by the committee.

-- a decision to transfer an access application to another agency, as an agency-initiated transfer.
+- a decision to transfer an access application to another agency

-- a decision that government information is not held by the Scientific Committee.
+- a decision that government information is not held by the NSW Scientific Committee

-- a decision to refuse to confirm or deny that information is held by the Scientific Committee.
+- a decision to refuse to confirm or deny that information is held by the NSW Scientific Committee

 a decision to include information in a disclosure log despite an objection by the access applicant (or a decision that the access applicant was not entitled to object).